reflectoring/reflectoring.github.io/_posts/2021-11-05-java-release-notes.md

 * [Method Parameter Reflection](#method-parameter-reflection)

 ### Lambda Expressions
 `Lambda expressions` is the new feature in Java 8 that put us a bit closer to functional programming.
-Java was always known for having a lot of boilerplate code, and with release of Java 8 this statement became less trues.
+Java was always known for having a lot of boilerplate code, and with release of Java 8 this statement became less true.
 In our next examples we will see how can we use lambdas in few different scenarios.
 Let us begin.

 #### World before lambda expressions